murex/TCR/README.md

 $ make lint
 ```

+Both local run and GitHub Action use [this configuration file](.golangci.yml)

 #### Fyne toolkit - `Optional`

 The GUI version of TCR-Go is built on top of [Fyne toolkit](https://fyne.io/) for all GUI-related stuff.